FIWARE/tutorials.TourGuide-App/README.md

 You can deploy an instance of the Fiware TourGuide App in a cloud instance using [Docker-machine](https://docs.docker.com/machine/).
 Detailed information of this process can be found in the following documentation:

 * [Installing Docker on FIWARE Cloud](http://simple-docker-hosting-on-fiware-cloud.readthedocs.org/en/latest/manuals/install/)

+## User and Programmers Manual

+The complete user guide of this environment is available at [Readthedocs](http://fiwaretourguide.readthedocs.org/en/latest/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/).

 ## REST Interface